reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Normative Truth.md

 3. If R is an external reason for A to X, then there is nothing in A’s desires, goals, etc. that motivate a sound, deliberative A to X by believing R.
 4. Therefore there are no external reasons.

 Note we have (1) which is not a plattitude which one might object to.
 However an argument for (1) might be: (1) should be accepted by considering the cases where we perform actions because of normative reasons.
-The times where there is a disconnect between our motivating and normative reasons, we can point to some sort of problem, either we aren't aware of the reasons, we have false information, we suffer from addition, etc.
+The times where there is a disconnect between our motivating and normative reasons, we can point to some sort of problem, either we aren't aware of the reasons, we have false information, we suffer from addiction, etc.

+Note that (1) is a weaker claim than in earlier arguments.
+To say that R could explain why A X-ed is weaker than saying R could motivate A to X. The former says that, if A were motivated to X (which might not be possible), this could be explained by R. The latter says that it is possible for A to be motivated to X (because of R).

 The reason that reasons statements are not based on the hypothetical motivational sets of e.g. a fully moral A, i.e. A+, is because it is important that reasons statements apply directly to A. Note, however, that we can still focus on the somewhat idealized A who has deliberated, because we can infer that A already values the motivations of himself after he has deliberated.
 We can infer this from the fact that he is in fact deliberating.
 So he already values his deliberation.